haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * The activity stream service throws exception when saving project page in several special cases
 * Export project page include the title in the document
 * Saving comment may throw exception in several cases
+* Email notification for the created item does not display the detail of information

 Version 5.0.1